You think the stressful time is over. You've negotiated the anxieties of incubation and you have a batch of newly-hatched chicks.

 Chicks come out of the egg very wet and should not be moved from the warmth of the incubator until they are properly fluffed up.
 Moving them before that can chill them, and chicks can die very easily if they become chilled.

+What does that mean?
+It means the chick simply won't be able to break through it to hatch.
 At best this means you will have to assist it in hatching.
 At worst it will mean that the chick will die in the egg.

 When chicks hatch they tend to stumble around the incubator like mini-dinosaurs, not really able yet to keep control of their legs.